Hussain Lawai

-Hussain Lawai (born 1945) is a Pakistani banker who served as the chief executive officer (CEO) of Summit Bank from 2008 to 2016.
+Hussain Lawai (born 1945) is a Pakistani former banker who served as the chief executive officer (CEO) of Summit Bank from 2008 to 2016.
 Previously, he served as the CEO MCB Bank from 1991 to 1996.
 He also served as the chairman of the Pakistan Stock Exchange.

 Early life and education

 Hussain Lawai was born in 1945.
 He obtained an MBA from the Institute of Business Administration, Karachi in 1967.

 Career

 Early banking career

 Lawai began his career at MCB Bank, advancing within corporate banking.
 In the 1980s, Lawai led Emirates NBD in Pakistan and East Asia and later established Faysal Bank's branches in Pakistan in 1987 while serving as its CEO.

 1991–1996: MCB Bank

 In January 1991, MCB Bank was privatized through an auction won by a consortium of twelve industrialists.
 At the time, Lawai was the CEO of Faysal Bank and acted as an advisor to the consortium.
 Following the privatization, he was appointed CEO of MCB Bank.

 During his tenure, the Pakistani banking sector was undergoing privatization while still experiencing political interference.
 Lawai developed relationships with political figures, including Asif Ali Zardari.
 In October 1996, after the removal of the second Benazir Bhutto government, the government investigated corruption allegations against several officials, including Zardari.
 Lawai was accused by the governments of Pakistan and the United Arab Emirates of allowing MCB Bank to be used for money laundering to the UAE, allegations that were never substantiated.